Pennine Way Trip 3

 I had been exited about Middleton, which sounded like a nice place to have lunch and shop, and the river Tees and its waterfalls.
 Lunch was had in a quiet dog-friendly pub with a french menu, the food was excellent and not expensive.
 After buying some snacks and dog-food from the local mini-mart, we found the river path and headed upstream in search of a good place to pitch up.

 What I assumed was going to be an easy stroll along the river, turned into an awkward obstacle course; a dog with panniers and narrow Yorkshire styles do not mix.
-Several small spare bin-liners saved the day, and my sanity as well.
+Several small spare bin-liners saved the day.
 By packing the contents of the panniers into two equal bags I could simply lift these out of the panniers instead of taking the whole thing off every time.
 This only took two days to figure out…

-A small campsite, just a windy field with toilets, was rejected when a large noisy family with several crates of beer turned up, that and the lack of showers.
+A small campsite, just a windy field with toilets, was rejected when a large noisy family with several crates of beer turned up, as well as the lack of showers.
 Near Low Force a secluded spot was found in some woods.
 We spent the evening admiring the falls and taking selfies with some works of art (big mirrors) under the big pine trees.

 When buying dog biscuits, the lady serving shot me a funny look.
 They should be used to hikers with rucksacks…maybe I smelled weird…four days and no shower…Then a chap came in saying he’d just seen a dog tied up outside carrying its own bags.
 The lady looked at me, laughed and exclaimed “Oh I thought these were for you!”…

 DAY SIX: Low Force to Maize Beck 12 miles

 Weather: sunny spells, windy.

 A day of fantastic scenery following the river Tees, stunning waterfalls, rocky cliffs, a large reservoir, miles of lonely moorland, and a wild-camp in a sheepfold on the fell.